MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-oracle-ebs/tutorial-present-data-from-oracle-e-business-suite-on-a-sharepoint-site.md

 ---
+description: "Learn more about: Tutorial: Present data from Oracle E-Business Suite on a SharePoint Site"
 title: "Tutorial: Present data from Oracle E-Business Suite on a SharePoint Site | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"